sfera-labs/exo-sense-pi-kernel-module/README.md

 ### <a name="1wire"></a>1-Wire

 If 1-wire is configured, you will find the list of connected 1-Wire sensors' IDs in `/sys/bus/w1/devices/` with format `28-XXXXXXXXXXXX`.
-To get the measured temperature read the file `w1_slave` under the sensor's directory, e.g.:
+To get the measured temperature (in &deg;C/1000) read the file `temperature` under the sensor's directory, e.g.:

-    $ cat /sys/bus/w1/devices/28-XXXXXXXXXXXX/w1_slave
+    $ cat /sys/bus/w1/devices/28-XXXXXXXXXXXX/temperature
-    25 01 55 00 7f ff 0c 0c 08 : crc=08 YES
-    25 01 55 00 7f ff 0c 0c 08 t=18312

-At the end of the first line you will read `YES` if the communication succeded and the read temperature value will be reported at the end of the second line expressed in &deg;C/1000.
+    24625

 ### <a name="microphone"></a>Microphone